seanmlee/seanmlee.github.io/index.md

   gtag('config', 'G-X1L5T0D3FC');
 </script>

-*Updated August 2022*
+*Updated June 2023*

 ---

 ## About

-I am a data scientist at <a href="https://kennedyc.com/services/data-and-analytics">KennedyC</a>, an analytics-driven advertising agency based in Madison, Wisconsin.
-I leverage my background in behavioral biology and computational statistics to improve the way we collect, store, and analyze data on consumer decisions.
+I am a biostatistician with the <a href="https://clinicalresearch.gwu.edu/leadership">Office of Clinical Research</a> at George Washington University.
 I am also an aspiring wild game chef and spend an unreasonable amount of time *attempting* to harvest my own food.

 ---